AlexAleph0/voice_assistant/README.md

 # Python-Repo
-This is a simple voice activated and controlled assistant that indexes commands using Elasticsearcg
+This is a simple voice activated and voice controlled assistant that indexes commands using Elasticsearch